bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 ![github_1](images/github_1.png "github_1")

+Click on the button to copy the commands.
 Open the Debian bash terminal inside VSCode (Ctrl+j) and paste the commands.
 Now that the git and GitHub repositories are set, you can use VSCode icons (1) to commit (2+3) and push (4) to remote:
 ![git_vscode_1.png](images/git_vscode_1.png "git_vscode_1.png")